 Start the conversation.
-We use Chatter, Salesforce’s social network and collaboration tool, to educate employees and spark conversation around wellbeing programs and topics.
+We use Slack, Salesforce's collaboration tool, to educate employees and spark conversation around wellbeing programs and topics.
 This is key to keep Camp B-Well engaging and get employees talking!
-Weekly, we post Chatter polls and conversation starters.

 So many of us want to include a meditation practice into our daily routines, but aren’t sure how to fit it into our already busy lives.
 Is it better to start the day with some zen, take a break from our desks to fit into the work day, or wind down with a little mindfulness at the end of the day?
 For those of you who have a seasoned meditation practice, what do you think?